devpanel/starshot/README.md

 [![About Drupal Starshot](starshot.png)](https://www.drupal.org/about/starshot)

 # Starshot
-Starshot is an initiative to create a Drupal CMS for non-technical users by the end of 2024.
-Launch Starshot on Drupal Forge.
-If you launch with a cloud development environment, you can use it to contribute to Drupal CMS.
+Starshot is an initiative to release Drupal CMS, a distribution of Drupal for non-technical users.
+Launch Drupal CMS on Drupal Forge.
+With a Drupal Forge cloud development environment, you can contribute to Drupal CMS.

 <div align="center">
    <a href="https://www.drupalforge.org/form/subscription?template=14">